ADrpg : Addictive Drums random preset generator*

 NOTICE: This is a legacy product and no longer receiving updates.

-ADrpg generates user presets with randomized values for XLN Audio's Addictive Drums.
-By randomizing Addictive Drums's kit and console parameters, you can get drum sounds you'd be hard-pressed to come up with manually, from the interesting to the absolutely insane, and in a fraction of the time.
+ADrpg generates user presets with randomized kit and console parameters for XLN Audio's Addictive Drums.
+By generating these values randomly, ADrpg creates drum sounds you'd be hard-pressed to come up with manually, from oddly interesting to absolutely insane, and in just seconds!

-ADrpg does not modify your existing presets and it does not access or alter the settings in Addictive Drums directly.
+ADrpg does not modify your existing presets (unless you save as/overwrite one) and it does not access or alter the settings in Addictive Drums directly.
 Using ADrpg has the same effect as opening an Addictive Drums preset file in a text editor and changing the stored parameter values (except it's automated).

 The quickest, most convenient way to create randomized presets